awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 4. On the left navigation bar, choose __Identity providers__
 5. Select __Google__
 6. Type the __app client ID__ and __app client secret__ you recived from the previous section
-7. Type the names to the scopes you want to authorize seperated by spaces
+7. Type the names of the scopes you want to authorize seperated by spaces

 ![Google-IdentityProvider](Images/GoogleSetupInstructions/Google-IdentityProvider.png "Google-IdentityProvider")